el3ment/graph_assembler/README.md

-How to run the code:
+#How to run the code:
-1.)
-Place the dataset you want to use in the "data" folder 2.)
-Run in terminal:
+1. Place the dataset you want to use in the "data" folder
+2. Run in terminal:

         $ manualMain.py dataset k threshold

-This will print to terminal:
+####This will print to terminal:
-Original Number of Reads
+1. Original Number of Reads
-Largest Read Size
+2. Largest Read Size
-Average Contig Size
+3. Average Contig Size
-Total Number of Contigs
+4. Total Number of Contigs
-Largest Contig Size
+5. Largest Contig Size
-N50
+6. N50
-Best Threshold
+7. Best Threshold
-Best k
+8. Best k

 And the contigs will be saved to a file called dataset.manual.contigs.txt in the "data" folder.